-A comprehensive report of our performance against our regulatory incentives and our commitments business plan will be published later in the summer.
+A comprehensive report of our performance against our regulatory incentives and our business plan commitments will be published later in the summer.
 We have plans in place to address those areas where performance was impacted by the storms event and expect overall performance to be back in line with expectations during 2016.